ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ## Alternative Implementations / Designs

-### Genericize on column types

-One idea was that we would still provide the `Table` generic typing, but it would be a generic argument for each expected column of data.
-While this might solve some of the static typing concerns mentioned above, I think it makes the API too verbose.

-### Provide additional restrictions on `TData`
+### Add additional requirements on `TData`

 Some functionality, such as row selection, row expansion, and having an action menu, may require having a unique identifier associated with a row.
-To facilitate this, we could enforce that `TData` has a unique id field.
-For example, we could define the table as `class Table<TData extends { id: string }>`.
+To facilitate this, we could enforce that `TData` has a unique id field named `id`.
 Because the core table functionality (i.e. displaying read-only data in a table with no interaction) does not require an id, placing this requirement on all clients of the table is too heavy handed.

 If the requirement for having unique row IDs comes up as table features are being defined, we will determine how to enforce that requirement at that time.
 One possibility would be to have a string attribute on the table that is the key of the id field, and if that attribute is not set, the row index is treated as the unique row id.